Powerlearnproject/se-day1-assignment-Jess-Codes-web/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering refers to crafting questions or statements to get the best possible responses from AI models.
-It makes your questions clear and specific, so that the AI understands exactly what you need.
+It makes your questions clear and specific so that the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt